opcon/telegraf/plugins/inputs/vsphere/README.md

 There are two ways of addressing this:
 * Ask your vCenter administrator to set ```config.vpxd.stats.maxQueryMetrics``` to a number that's higher than the total number of virtual machines managed by a vCenter instance.
 * Exclude the cluster metrics and use either the basicstats aggregator to calculate sums and averages per cluster or use queries in the visualization tool to obtain the same result.
-* Exclude the cluster metrics and use either the basicstats aggregator to calculate sums and averages per cluster or use queries in the visualization tool to obtain the same result.

 ### Concurrency settings